kbnewman2/R-Code-for-GSA/README.md

 Contained herein are data and R Code for carrying out several types of Global Sensitivity Analysis (GSA) on deterministic simulators.
 GSA methods include Morris Elementary Effects, Sobol' sensitivities, VARS-TO variogram method, and several regression-based methods.

 Currently two deterministic simulators, GR6J and SimplyP are included.
-The easiest way to run the code is to download and unzip the two compressed files, GR6J.zip and SimplyP.zip, and unzip them into a folder on your computer.
-The default location is drive D, but this can be changed by editing the R Code files, changing the value of the "root" object (in SimplyP_GSA_generate.Rmd and SimplyP_GSA_evaluate.Rmd, or GR6J_GSA_generate.Rmd and GR6J_GSA_evaluate.Rmd).

 Note: The entire R Markdown files need to be knit, not separate knitting of individual chunks.

-Alternatively, the individual files and folders within GR6J and SimplyP can be downloaded.
+Easy way to install: The easiest way to run the code is to download and unzip the two compressed files, GR6J.zip and SimplyP.zip, and unzip them into a folder on your computer.
+The default location is drive D, but this can be changed by editing the R Code files, changing the value of the "root" object (in SimplyP_GSA_generate.Rmd and SimplyP_GSA_evaluate.Rmd, or GR6J_GSA_generate.Rmd and GR6J_GSA_evaluate.Rmd).

-For each simulator user needs to create a folder, GR6J, then 3 subfolders: R Code, Data, and Output.
+More tedious way: Alternatively, the individual files and folders within GR6J and SimplyP can be downloaded.For each simulator user needs to create a folder, GR6J, then 3 subfolders: R Code, Data, and Output.
 Likewise for SimplyP.

 In both GR6J/Output and SimplyP/Output, create 6 more subfolders: 1_Morris, 2_Sobol, 3_VARS.TO, 4_Regression, 5_RegTree_RF, 6_GPReg.
+For SimplyP/Output add a 7th folder: 0_Input_Data_plots.

 Put the R Code in he R Code Folder, one for generating output from the simulator (...generate.Rmd) and one for calculating the GSA measures.